GeoLarryLai/pyTopoComplexity/JOSS/paper.md

 amplitude is distributed across spatial frequencies at each position in the data by transforming spatial data into position-frequency space.
 When used with the Gaussian family of wavelets, this method is particularly effective for depicting the Laplacian of topography
 [@Torrence1998; @Lashermes2007], revealing concave and convex regions of topography at various smoothing-length scales [@Malamud2001; @Struble2021], identifying deep-seated landslides [@Booth2009; @Berti2013], and estimating the depositional ages of landslide deposits [@Booth2017; @LaHusen2020; @Underwood2022; @Herzig2023].

-The **pycwtmexhat.py** module in **pyTopoComplexity** implements the 2D-CWT method for terrain analysis, providing detailed information on how amplitude is distributed across spatial frequencies at each position in the data by transforming spatial data into position-frequency space.
-When used with the Gaussian family of wavelets, this method is particularly effective for depicting the Laplacian of topography
-[@Torrence1998; @Lashermes2007], revealing concave and convex regions of topography at various smoothing-length scales [@Malamud2001; @Struble2021], identifying deep-seated landslides [@Booth2009; @Berti2013], and estimating the depositional ages of landslide deposits [@Booth2017; @LaHusen2020; @Underwood2022; @Herzig2023].
-Unlike techniques that use moving windows to detect regional topographic complexity, the 2D-CWT method stands out by isolating specific landform features at the scale of the designated $\lambda$ while filtering out noise from terrain variations at longer or shorter wavelengths.

 The 2D-CWT is computed by convolving the elevation data $z$ with a wavelet family $\psi$, using a wavelet scale parameter $s$ at every location ($x$, $y$):